How Drugs & Food Affect Drug Metabolism

 "Taking ownership of your metabolic health starts with taking ownership of your information diet."

 The proverb, “You are what you eat” is true on multiple levels.
 You are literally built from the atoms of what you consume.
 On top of this, the composition of your diet shapes how the body utilizes the complex soup of material flowing through it.
 From nutrients to hormones and psychoactive drugs, the way your body metabolizes things determines the patterns of physiological influence they will have.
-Exactly how your metabolism operates shapes not just the molecular contents of your bloodstream, but the psychological contents of your experience.
+The way your metabolism operates shapes not just the molecular contents of your bloodstream, but the psychological contents of your experience.

 Let’s connect some of the dots linking enzymes down in the liver and gut to neural networks up in the brain—the realm of “simple,” unconscious metabolism to the realm of psychology and mental health.